 Inpatient Caseload.
 At the Children's Hospital for Rehabilitation, residents are expected to maintain a total inpatient caseload of 2-3 patients combined between the Pediatric Pain Rehabilitation Program and Inpatient Rehabilitation Service.
 Residents will work jointly with Drs.
-Benore and Senders to ensure that their inpatient caseload is maintained in this range, without exceeding or dropping below.
+Benore, Senders, and Ramasami to ensure that their inpatient caseload is maintained in this range, without exceeding or dropping below.
 It is possible and acceptable for residents to fall below this minimum during the first and last weeks of this rotation.

 Monitoring Hours / Reports.
 Residents will be responsible to maintaining records of their direct clinical hours and written reports, utilizing Time2Track online software.
-Accounts will provided if residents do not already have existing accounts and these accounts will need to be linked to the Cleveland Clinic Behavioral Health Residency Program.
 Time2Track allows trainees to document a variety of very specific information encompassing each of their training activities.
 Residents are required to document these hours under the level "pre-doctoral internship".

 Accurate and honest documentation of clinical training activities is important for residents' own personal records and is often required by many states to be documented for licensure.
 It is also a necessary component of the residency Program.
 Residents are required to submit their hours to the Training Director at the mid-point and then again at the completion of each rotation, thus four times total throughout the Program, to ensure that they are remaining on track to complete the program successfully.
-While accurate documentation of hours is the responsibility of the resident, these records will be intermittently cross-validated with the enterprise's billing system to ensure fidelity.
+While accurate documentation of hours is the responsibility of the resident, these records will be intermittently cross validated with the enterprise's billing system to ensure fidelity.